MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/sourceFileUpload/README.md

 For many apps built on data packages with manifestFile declarations, each data source will carry multiple **samples**, each identified by its own unique string identifier.
-Your app must know how to deal with the incoming manifestFile by properly handling the declared manifestType, as described in detail here:
+Your app must know how to deal with an incoming manifestFile by properly handling its declared manifestType, as described in detail here:

 - [mdi-suite-template : manifestTypes](https://wilsonte-umich.github.io/mdi-suite-template/shiny/shared/session/types/manifestTypes/README.html)

+### Module options

+The sourceFileUpload appStep does not take any non-standard module options.

-## Returned outcomes
+### Returned outcomes

 These are the outcomes returned by the sourceFileUpload module that you may access in downstream appStep modules.